Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

 \section{\boldmath{SCET formalism for the scalar leptoquark $S_3(3,3,-\frac{1}{3})$}}

-There are several possible extensions to the SM that tempt to interpret the observed anomalies in $B$-physics systems.
-Most of these theoretical models that use scalar leptoquarks as a viable explanation contain both the singlet $S_1$ and another scalar leptoquark $S_3$ that transforms as a triplet under $SU(2)_L$ with hypercharge $-1/3$ \cite{Buttazzo:2017ixm,Crivellin:2017zlb}.
-Such models seem to give promising solution both to the $R_{(D^{\ast})}$ and to the neutral current process $b\rightarrow s\mu^{+}\mu^{-}$.
-It is therefore of interest to apply our framework to the triplet $S_3$ and find its tree level decay rates.
-We present in the following section the $S_3$ effective Lagrangian in SCET at $\mathcal{O}(\lambda^2)$ and $\mathcal{O}(\lambda^3)$ for two and three body final states.
+There are several possible extensions of the SM that try to interpret the observed anomalies in $B$-physics systems.
+Most of these theoretical models that use scalar leptoquarks as a viable explanation contain both the singlet $S_1$ and another scalar leptoquark $S_3$, which transforms as a triplet under $SU(2)_L$ and has hypercharge $-\frac13$ \cite{Buttazzo:2017ixm,Crivellin:2017zlb}.
+It is therefore of interest to apply our framework to the triplet $S_3$ and compute its tree-level decay rates.